-We first evaluate the performance of the durability layer in isolation; we compare CAD against immediate and eventual durability.
-With eventual durability and CAD, the system performs both replication and persistence asynchronously.
-With immediate durability, the system replicates and persists writes (using fsync) on a majority in the critical path; it employs batching to improve performance.
+We first evaluate the performance of the durability layer in isolation; we compare CAD against synchronous and asynchronous durability.
+With asynchronous durability and CAD, the system performs both replication and persistence asynchronously.
+With synchronous durability, the system replicates and persists writes (using fsync) on a majority in the critical path; it employs batching to improve performance.

-5.1.1 Write-only Micro-benchmark.
+5.1.1 Write-only Micro-benchmark

 We first compare the performance for a write-only workload.
-Intuitively, CAD should outperform immediate durability and match the performance of eventual durability for such a workload.
-Figure 6 shows the results: We plot the average latency seen by clients against the throughput obtained when varying the number of closed-loop clients from 1 to 100.
-We show two variants of immediate durability: one with batching and the other without.
-We show the no-batch variant only to illustrate that it is too slow and we do not use this variant for comparison; throughout our evaluation, we compare only against the optimized immediate-durability variant that employs batching.
+Intuitively, CAD should outperform synchronous durability and match the performance of asynchronous durability for such a workload.
+Figure 5 shows the result: we plot the average latency seen by clients against the throughput obtained when varying the number of closed-loop clients from 1 to 100.
+We show two variants of synchronous durability: one with batching and the other without.
+We show the no-batch variant only to illustrate that it is too slow and we do not use this variant for comparison; throughout our evaluation, we compare only against the optimized synchronous-durability variant that employs batching.